-Pierre Moulinier (1900 – 1976) is most known for his transvestite and fetish self portraits.
+Pierre Molinier (1900 – 1976) is most known for his transvestite and fetish self portraits.
 He began his career by painting landscapes until his work soon turned towards a fetishistic eroticism.

-Moulinier began to take photographs at the age of 18.
+Molinier began to take photographs at the age of 18.
 As listed in his birth record, he was married to Andrea Lafaye, on July 7, 1931, at Bordeaux.
-A homosexual and a transvestite, Pierre Moulinier lived the violence and sexual obsessions his fellow surrealists only dreamt about.
+A homosexual and a transvestite, Pierre Molinier lived the violence and sexual obsessions his fellow surrealists only dreamt about.

-In the 1970s, Moulinier’s health began to decline.
-Like his father before him, Pierre Moulinier committed suicide at 76 years of age by a self-inflicted gunshot wound.
+In the 1970s, Molinier’s health began to decline.
+Like his father before him, Pierre Molinier committed suicide at 76 years of age by a self-inflicted gunshot wound.